-The following information is from the U.S. Bureau of Labor Statistics:
+This information is from the U.S. Bureau of Labor Statistics:

-Information security analysts plan and carry out security measures to protect an organization’s computer networks and systems.
+- Information security analysts plan and carry out security measures to protect an organization’s computer networks and systems.

-Most information security analysts work for computer companies, consulting firms, or business and financial companies.
+- Most information security analysts work for computer companies, consulting firms, or business and financial companies.

-Information security analysts typically need a bachelor’s degree in a computer science field, along with related work experience.
+- Information security analysts typically need a bachelor’s degree in a computer science field, along with related work experience.
 Employers may prefer to hire analysts who have professional certification.

-The median annual wage for information security analysts was $103,590 in May 2020.
+- The median annual wage for information security analysts was $102,600 in May 2021.